-Extra Credit may also be earned by correctly answering lecture quizzes given during lecture meetings.
-Lecture quizzes will be based on a topic over which students are expected to prepare beforehand and on topics addressed in class.
-Students will answer lecture quizzes via web-enabled device, on the 3x5 index cards, or other methods.
-Points accumulated by correct responses could add up to 5 points on the final exam.
-You must be present for the entire lecture to be eligible for that day's lecture quiz bonus points.
+Extra Credit may be earned by correctly answering lecture quizzes given during lecture meetings.
+Lecture quizzes will be based on topics over which students are expected to prepare beforehand and on topics addressed in class.
+Students will answer lecture quizzes via web-enabled device or on rare occasions the 3"x5" index cards.
+Correctly answering lecture quiz questions will earn up to 5 percentage points on each chapter exam.
+You must be present for the entire lecture to be eligible for that day's lecture quiz extra credit.